 The family would like to specially thank all of the nurses, doctors, and staff at the Bear River Valley Hospital during her last days.

-To plant a tree in memory of Janice Lena (Anderson) Gardner, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Janice Lena (Anderson) Gardner, please visit our tribute store.